naidu77777/sentimental_analysis/README.md

 # Sentimental Analysis Web Application

-This project is a web application for sentiment analysis of restaurant reviews.
-It uses a Logistic Regression model trained on a dataset of reviews to predict whether a review is positive or negative.
-The application is built using Flask.
+This project is a web application designed to perform sentiment analysis on restaurant reviews.
+It utilizes a Logistic Regression model that has been trained on a dataset of reviews to classify them as either positive or negative.
+The application is implemented using the Flask web framework, making it easy to set up and use as a lightweight, user-friendly interface for analyzing sentiment.

 ## Table of Contents